hhnnhh/berlin_datascience_lab/README.md

 |---|---|---|
 | **TOTAL**                            | **= 100%**   | **= 9%** |

-Of the provided data, only a small proportion of 9% is actually used for the decision of the emission result (Pass/Fail), and not all of them might be even necessary.
+Of the provided data, only a small proportion of 9% is actually used for the decision of the emission result (Pass/Fail), and not all of them might even be necessary.

-The variables that are presumably used to derive the result variable are the following:
+The variables that were used in the reverse model to explain the test results variable are the following:

 * emissions: 'E_HIGH_CO_RESULT', 'E_HIGH_HC_RESULT', 'E_IDLE_CO_RESULT', 'E_IDLE_HC_RESULT', 'E_RESULT_STRING'
 * OBD: 'OBD_RESULT'
 * visual inspection: 'V_SMOKE1', 'V_SMOKE2', 'V_GASCAP', 'V_CAT', 'V_RESULT',